with your labour induction

 Why might I need to be induced?

-The most common reasons for labor induction
+The most common reasons for labour induction

 - POST TERM PREGNANCYYour pregnancy is prolonged beyond 42 weeks with possible risk to the baby from a gradual decrease in the supply of nutrients from the placenta.